crysadrak/ima-plugin-managed-component/README.md

 ## Implementation details

-The `AbstractManagedComponent` overrides, if necessary the `componentWillUnmount` method, that executes the client code's overriding implementation first, and the `AbstractManagedComponent`'s after that for cleaning up the listeners, timeouts and intervals.
+The `AbstractManagedComponent` overrides, if necessary, the `componentWillUnmount` method, that executes the client code's overriding implementation first, and the `AbstractManagedComponent`'s after that for cleaning up the listeners, timeouts and intervals.